-Vance and Walz go after each other's running mates in VP debate

-Vance and Walz go after each other’s running mates in VP debate
+Vance and Walz go in depth on policy in VP debate

 - WATCH LIVE: Vice presidential debate